Range Rover Evoque PHEV interior, dashboard & comfort

 The same comfort, luxury and technology found elsewhere in the Range Rover line-up are present in the P300e plug-in hybrid

-Modern Land Rover and Range Rover interiors are almost universally designed and finished to a high standard, and there's no departing from that trend in the plug-in Evoque, with soft, premium-quality materials in all the right places.
-The only clue that you're sitting in the P300e version as opposed to one of the mild-hybrid petrol or diesel Evoques is an extra control in the centre console, used for switching between the various drive modes (discussed on the previous page).
+Modern Land Rover interiors are almost universally designed and finished to a high standard.
+There's no departing from that trend in the Evoque, which features soft, premium-quality materials in all the right places.
+The only clue that you're sitting in the P300e version as opposed to one of the mild-hybrid petrol or diesel Evoques is an extra control in the centre console, used for switching between the various drive modes.

 Range Rover Evoque PHEV dashboard

 The layout of the plug-in hybrid Evoque's dashboard will be familiar to anyone with experience of other modern Land Rover and Range Rover products.
-There's a large landscape-orientated infotainment screen in the middle of the dash, while (on SE specification and above) further touchscreen controls are flush with the panel further down, above physical knobs for the climate control.
+There's a large, landscape-orientated infotainment screen in the middle of the dashboard, while (on the R-Dynamic SE trim level and above) more touchscreen controls are flush with the panel further down, above physical knobs for adjusting the climate control.

 Equipment, options & accessories

-HSE also has 20-inch alloys, and its additional equipment includes keyless entry, 14-way power adjustment for the front seats, extra leather trim, a premium Meridian sound system and additional active safety technology, including rear cross-traffic alerts and adaptive cruise control.
+R-Dynamic HSE builds on the previous levels with 20-inch alloy wheels with diamond-turned finish, Matrix LED headlights, keyless entry, 14-way power adjustment for the front seats, extra leather trim, a Meridian sound system and additional active safety kit, including rear cross-traffic alerts and adaptive cruise control.

-The range-topping Autobiography model gets 21-inch alloys, matrix LED headlights, an exterior styling pack, a panoramic roof, red brake calipers, a power-adjustable steering column, a full suite of driver-assistance technology, Windsor leather seat trim, grey ash wood veneer trim and surround-sound audio.
+The range-topping Autobiography model gets 21-inch alloys, an exterior styling pack, a panoramic roof, red brake calipers, brushed copper Range Rover lettering, a full suite of driver-assistance technology, Windsor leather seat trim, grey ash wood veneer trim and surround-sound audio.